ihmeuw/vivarium_research/docs/source/model_design/concept_model/ensemble_distributions/index.rst

 Sampling from Ensemble Distributions in Vivarium
 ------------------------------------------------

-Vivarium needs to sample values of a risk exposure variable :math:`E` from its distribution in order to assign an exposure value to each simulant.
-This contrasts with the usage of ensemble distributions in GBD, where computing the CDF or PDF of :math:`E` is sufficient.
-For example, a typical use case of ensemble distributions for a GBD team might be to estimate the prevalence of each exposure category of :math:`E` by computing areas under its PDF.
+Vivarium needs to sample values of the exposure variable :math:`E` from its estimated ensemble distribution in order to assign an exposure value to each simulant.
+This contrasts with the usage of ensemble distributions in GBD, where a typical use case might be to estimate the prevalence of each exposure category of :math:`E` by computing areas under its PDF.
+In particular, computing the CDF or PDF of :math:`E` is generally sufficient for a GBD team, whereas sampling values from the ensemble distribution requires an additional algorithm.

+Below, we describe two possible strategies for sampling from an ensemble distribution.
 As noted above, a GBD ensemble distribution is mathematically defined as a mixture distribution, so it is sufficient to describe how to sample from mixture distributions.

 Sampling from a Mixture Distribution
 +++++++++++++++++++++++++++++++++++++

 Let :math:`F = \sum_1^k w_i F_i` be the CDF of a mixture distribution with
 component CDFs :math:`\{F_i\}_1^k` and weights :math:`\{w_i\}_1^k`.
+Our goal is to algorithmically generate a random variable :math:`E` whose CDF is :math:`F` (i.e. generate a "draw" from the distribution :math:`F`).

+..
   We describe two possible methods for sampling a random variable :math:`E` from the mixture distribution :math:`F`.

 Two-step sampling from mixture distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~